 3. IPVanish supports up to 10 devices, so great on the go

 Virtual Private Networks have some pretty nifty other uses in addition to letting you to watch sport and TV from other locales.
 For starters, their encrypted nature means that the information you exchange on a daily basis online is kept safely away from prying eyes.
 And they also help to get around website blocking in certain offices, schools and even countries.

 How to stream the Premier League live in the UK

 What about the non-televised games?

 Despite it being the home of the Premier League, UK football fans have some of the harshest viewing restrictions.
-But look below, and you'll see that there are broadcasters in the likes of Australia and India that have the rights to show every single game - even those 3 o'clock kick-offs!
+It feels like a bit of a cheek that the likes of Australia and India have the rights to show every single game - even those 3 o'clock kick-offs!